rodzinnie/admintool/README.md

 1. Merge to master

 ### Current branch protections in place:
 1. `master` - to merge your code to the master branch, you have to request a review from at least 1 collaborator, other than the last pusher.
+This branch is locked from pushing.